google/docsy-example/content/en/docs/Examples/Altimetry.md

 to basic_stats, create_new_object can be set to false to save output to the original altimetry object.

-ALTIMETRY has a ready built quick_plot() routine for taking a look at any of the observed or derived quantities above.
+Altimetry has a ready built quick_plot() routine for taking a look at any of the observed or derived quantities above.
 So to take a look at the 'sla_filtered' variable:
 ```
 fig, ax = altimetry.quick_plot('sla_filtered')
 ```

-As stats and crps are also ALTIMETRY objects, quick_plot() can also be used:
+As stats and crps are also Altimetry objects, quick_plot() can also be used:
 ```
 fig, ax = crps.quick_plot('crps')
 fig, ax = stats.quick_plot('absolute_error')